-- Ginkgo biloba.
+There is new research on the herb Ginkgo biloba.
 Although only at the initial research stage, a study has shown that the herb seems to have some benefit in this area.
 We know that Ginkgo increases blood flow and relaxes smooth muscles, both of which are important for female sexual response.
-Researchers found that the herb has a positive effect on sexual desire in menopausal and postmenopausal women.
-Ginkgo also has the added benefit of helping with memory and general circulation, both of which can be affected by the menopause! - A fermented soy supplement can be used to help gently raise and balance oestrogen, so could help when low oestrogen issues are the problem - Flower Essences can often be helpful when emotional issues are behind low desire.
-I often recommend Female Essence for just being a woman and all that it entails!
+Researchers found that the herb has a positive effect on sexual desire in menopausal and post-menopausal women.
+Ginkgo also has the added benefit of helping with memory and general circulation, both of which can be affected by the menopause!

+- A fermented soy supplement can be used to help gently raise and balance oestrogen, so could help when low oestrogen issues are the problem - Flower Essences can often be helpful when emotional issues are behind low desire.
+I often recommend Female Essence - for just being a woman and all that it entails!
 Mood Essence is for low mood and Relaxation Essence for when you feel run ragged!